-Immediate. a)
+a) Immediate.

-What falls under hurricane protection - a year or two years might be b) more reasonable for that as it is tangled up with the a/c and maybe structural.
+b) What falls under hurricane protection - a year or two years might be more reasonable for that as it is tangled up with the a/c and maybe structural.
 You need a true design team to look at that.